simonangel-fong/AWS_POC_Web_Hosting/README.md

     - [3.
 GitHub Actions](#3-github-actions)
   - [Usage](#usage)

+---

 ## Overview

 This project demonstrates how to host a static website on Amazon S3 and associate it with a custom domain using Route 53.
 GitHub Actions automate the process of deploying changes to the S3 bucket whenever updates are pushed to the repository.

+---

 ## Prerequisites

-Before you begin, ensure you have the following in place:
+Ensure have the following in place:

 - An AWS account with necessary permissions to create and manage S3 buckets and Route 53 hosted zones.
 - A registered domain on Route 53 or another DNS provider.
-- GitHub repository containing your static website files.
+- GitHub repository containing static website files.

+---

 ## Setup

 ### 1. Amazon S3 Configuration

-- Create an S3 bucket to store your static website files.
+- Create an S3 bucket to store static website files.

 ![s3](./pic/s3bucket01.png)

 - Configure the bucket for static website hosting.
   - Enable versioning
   - Unblock public access
-  - update policy
+  - Update policy
   - Enable static web hosting

 ![s3](./pic/s3bucket02.png)